review: Sony Alpha a7R camera

 I couldn’t test the eye-start AF, since it wasn’t compatible with the lens provided, the Sony FE 35mm f/2.8 ZA lens (Amazon).
 I also did not try the movie mode, nor did I use the camera with a flash.

 My first “what!?” surprise was how loud the Sony a7R’s shutter is.
-I am so used to the whisper-quiet Fuji X100s (Amazon), that the shutter sound was surprising.
+I am so used to the whisper-quiet Fuji X100s (vendor), that the shutter sound was surprising.
 With no mirror, you’d expect the camera to be quieter in operation.

 In using any of the auto-exposure modes, I had to run the Exposure Compensation around +0.7 and 1.0 EV for scenes which I wouldn’t expect other cameras to need a bump in exposure.